git4dcc/git4dcc/README.md

 [RTB](https://rtb4dcc.de) (Real Time Bus) is the codename for my home crafted hardware and software projects related to my model railway hobby.
 Whenever a project reaches a stable state, I switch the repo to public.

 ## Mobile Decoders
+The mobile decoders support DCC/Railcom and are primarily designed for N and TT gauge railways.

 <img src="https://rtb4dcc.de/wp-content/uploads/2023/10/un_Wow4.jpg" width=300>

 | Project  | Description |